adfinis/outdated/README.md

 Green: Project is up to date

-Yellow: One or more Packages released a new lts version, you "should" migrate to it now since the other version is still in support
+Yellow: One or more Packages released a new lts version, you "should" upgrade to it now since the other version is still in support

 Red: One or more Packages are outdated

-Black: All Packages are outdated, this is not good
+Gray: There are no Packages added to this Project.

 ---